-The second annual convention of the New York Freethinkers’ Association (despite its name, a national conference) was held on August 22–25, 1878, mostly in this park and partly in the Freer Opera House about 500 feet to the west.
+The second annual convention of the New York Freethinkers’ Association (despite its name, a national conference) was held on August 22–25, 1878, mostly in this park and partly in the Freer Opera House about 500 feet to the west-southwest.
 Outdoor speeches and events were held at the park in a rented tent and in the open air.
 Convention attendance at this park ranged as high as 3,000 persons.

 Here, on Thursday, August 22, woman’s rights and freethought activist Matilda Joslyn Gage delivered her first freethought address.
 (Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
 Gage's address stressed the role of Christianity in the oppression of women.

 Also on Thursday, New Jersey feminist Mary Tillotson spoke on dress reform.

 Toward the end of Thursday's proceedings, regional freethought enthusiast James Madison Cosad was introduced and honored before the convention.
 Cosad had organized the previous year's meeting of the Liberals and Freethinkers of Central and Western New York, held at his farmstead grove in Huron (Wolcott), New York, on August 17–19, 1877; the Liberals and Freethinkers became the New York Freethinkers' Association, sponsor of the Watkins convention.